This blog has two purposes:

-- The second is to explore thoughts I have on public relations, marketing, social media and the plethora of other dimensions that constitute my profession.
+- To explore thoughts I have on communication, marketing, social media and the plethora of other dimensions that constitute my profession.
 Through doing this, I very much hope to engage with fellow professionals and business people and learn from them

-- The third is to provide a resource on the practice of public relations and related disciplines.
+- To provide a resource on the practice of public relations and related disciplines.
 I hope this is of use, in particular, to students of public relations and anyone who wants to learn more about the field.

 - Marketing communication